 A Commutation may be considered for a person convicted of any misdemeanor or felony crime to modify a sentence imposed by the sentencing jurisdiction.
-(7-1-21)T
+(7-1-21)T a.

-- 01. Petition.
-A petition must be submitted to initiate the process.
-Only forms approved by the Commission will be accepted and must be completed correctly per the instructions on the form.
-(7-1-21)T - a.
 The petition must contain the reason a modification of sentence is requested and the precise modification which is requested, such as the following.
-(7-1-21)T - i.
+(7-1-21)T i.
 Change a consecutive sentence to concurrent.
-(7-1-21)T - ii.
+(7 - 1 - 21)T ii.
 Reduce the maximum length of sentence.
-(7-1-21)T - iii.
+(7 - 1 - 21)T iii.
 Reduce the minimum fixed term of a sentence.
-(7-1-21)T - iv.
+(7-1-21)T iv.
 Change a fixed sentence to indeterminate.
-(7-1-21)T - v.
+(7-1-21)T v.
 Change a sentence in any other manner not described.
-(7-1-21)T - b.
+(7-1-21)T b.
 The Commission may consider one (1) application from any one (1) person in any twelve (12) month period from the date of denial.
-(7-1-21)T - c.
+(7-1-21)T c.
 Petitions may be considered at any time by the Commission but are usually scheduled for consideration in the quarterly sessions in January, April, July, and October.
-(7-1-21)T - d.
+(7-1-21)T d.
 Petitions must be received no later than the first day of the month prior to the next designated quarterly hearing session for which the offender is applying.
-(7-1-21)T - e.
+(7-1-21)T e.
 Review or deliberation on the petition by the Commission will be conducted in executive session.
-(7-1-21)T - f.
+(7-1-21)T f.
 Any petition may be continued for additional information or for further consideration.
-(7-1-21)T - g.
+(7-1-21)T g.
 The petitioner will be sent written notice of the decision.
-(7-1-21)T - h.
+(7-1-21)T hg.
 The petition is limited to no more than six (6) pages; the petition will not be considered if the document exceeds this number.
-(7-1-21)T - i.
+(7-1-21)T ih.
 An alleged parole violator is not eligible to file a petition until the violation has been adjudicated.
-(7-1-21)T - j.
-The Commission will not consider a commutation for early discharge from parole in any case until the parolee has served at least one (1) year on parole as outlined in Section 20-233, Idaho Code.
-(7-1-21)T - k.
+(7-1-21)T j.
+The Commission will not consider a commutation for early discharge from parole in any case until the parolee has served at least one (1) year on parole as outlined in Section $\frac{20-233}{20-1012}$ , Idaho Code.
+(7-1-21)T(10-13-21)T ki.
 The Commission will not consider an early discharge for a parolee who has a sex crime or violent crime until one-third (1/3) of the remaining time from the parole release date to full term release date has been served on parole; or until ten (10) years have been served on parole on a life sentence for any crime.
 (7-1-21)T